Skip to main content

 Customer Support and Documentation

-Bear.
-Email support and an active community on the Bear forums and X. Two-person studio; response times vary but are usually under a few business days.
+Bear offers email support and has an active community on the Bear forums and X. Because Shiny Frog is a two-person studio, response times vary, although users usually report replies within a few business days.

-Evernote.
-Knowledge base, in-app chat for paid plans, dedicated account managers on Teams and Business.
-Tiered support with response-time SLAs on commercial plans.
+Evernote has a knowledge base, in-app chat for paid plans, and dedicated account managers on Teams and Business.
+Commercial plans include tiered support with response-time SLAs.

 For users who treat the note app as critical infrastructure, Evernote Teams or Business is the only option here with a meaningful SLA.
 For a single-user power workflow, Bear's smaller team is closer to the user.